Xt-Editor/Xt-Editor-Xt-Core/docs/markdown/IDEAS.md

 To the best of my knowledge, *no* other editor supports a permissions model, and thus, `Xt` would be the first editor of its kind to *ever* implement permissions.

+## External process communication

+Xt will support stdio communication between xt-core and external processes.
+This feature will be known as "ports".

+## External libraries

+Xt will support (with potential instability) external libraries using the FFI module.

+This can be unstable, and should be implemented in such a way to mitigate Xt core crashes.